m-lab/jostler/USAGE.md

 The following two sections define a schema file and discuss the JSON result format.

+The jostler is designed to operate similarly to the pusher.
+The pusher ["API Contract" and "Best Practices"][pusher] are the same for jostler.
+Please refer to this for best practices of where and how to write files.

 [pusher]: https://github.com/m-lab/pusher/blob/main/DESIGN.md#4-pushers-api-contract

 ### JSON Schema for Measurement Data